minullamahewage/pumpitup_ML_project/README.md

 - Features with too many missing values were also dropped.

 ## Feature Engineering
-- Added new feature "active_time" which represents the total time the pump has been active by the recorded date.
+- Added new feature `active_time` which represents the total time the pump has been active by the recorded date.

 ## Model Selection
 - **RandomForestClassifier**